 Every morning before school begins, the day custodian inspects facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-One day custodian and two evening custodians are assigned to A.T.L.A.S.
-Elementary School.
+One day custodian and one evening custodian are assigned to Sunset School.
 The day custodian is responsible for:

+- · Cafeteria Setup/Cleanup

 - Restrooms

-- Cafeteria Setup/Cleanup

 - · General Cleaning and Custodial Functions

-Restrooms are checked twice a day for cleanliness and subsequently cleaned as needed.
+Restrooms are checked three times a day for cleanliness and subsequently cleaned as needed.
 The evening custodians are responsible for: